 The Board of Education has appointed, under the direction of the Superintendent of Schools, a District-Wide School Safety Team to develop, implement and maintain all provisions of the Plan.
-This Plan incorporates all Building-Level Emergency Response Plans that have been developed by the Building-Level Emergency Response Teams appointed by the Building Principals.
+This Plan incorporates all Building-Level Emergency Response Plans that have been developed by the Building-Level Emergency Response Planning Teams appointed by the Building Principals.
 In the event of an emergency or violent incident, the initial response at an individual school building will be the responsibility of the school building Emergency Response Team.
 Upon activation of the school building Emergency Response Team the Superintendent of Schools or designee and appropriate local emergency response officials will be notified.
 The nature of any given emergency will dictate the degree of interaction with both State and Local Emergency Response Agencies.
-The local BOCES Health & Safety Office will assist in development of protocols for accessing these services.
+If activation of the Building-Level Emergency Response Plan results in the closing of a school building the Superintendent or designee will notify the Commissioner of Education and the Nassau BOCES District Superintendent.
+The BOCES Health & Safety Office will assist in development of protocols for accessing these services.